ia97lies/roblocks/README.md

 #Synthetics
 A robotics framework for easily assemble robots out of robotic components and run them in synthetic enviroment.
+The simulation is based on Polycode (see http://polycode.org).

 ##Configuration
 The configuration is a simple Lua script.
 Currently only the initial resolution can be set and the needed components can be loaded.